The Lamborn-Hughes Institute:

 About the Institute

-The Reinvention Collaborative, hosted by Colorado State University, is delighted to host eleven teams for the inaugural Lamborn-Hughes Institute, Fort Collins, June 26-28, 2019.
+The Reinvention Collaborative, hosted by Colorado State University, is delighted to welcome eleven teams for the inaugural Lamborn-Hughes Institute, Fort Collins, June 26-28.
 They are: University of Virginia; University of Texas; University of South Florida; University of Nebraska; University of Kentucky; Purdue University; The Ohio State University; University of Kansas; George Mason University; Emory University; and Colorado State University.
 Participants will help define, analyze, and advance the student-centered research university as a vital response to manifold undergraduate issues.

-The Reinvention Collaborative, a Boyer-inspired research university consortium, together with CSU value innovation and collaboration and are each dedicated to the proposition that superior undergraduate education and broad-based student success require innovative student-centered approaches and myriad effective partnerships across units.
+The Reinvention Collaborative, a Boyer-inspired research university consortium, and CSU, a leading land-grant university, both value innovation and collaboration and are each dedicated to the proposition that superior undergraduate education and broad-based student success require innovative student-centered approaches and myriad effective partnerships across units.

 The Institute celebrates the collaboration between Alan Lamborn, formally CSU’s Vice Provost for Undergraduate Affairs & Reinvention Collaborative Executive Director, and Blanche Hughes, CSU’s current Vice President for Student Affairs and Reinvention Collaborative Board Member.

 Bernard Mair, Senior Vice President for Academic Affairs and Chief Academic Officer, APLU

 Rick Miranda, Provost, Colorado State University

 Blanche Hughes, Vice President, Colorado State University

 Oscar Felix, School of Education, Colorado State University